easyicetrusty/crypto/README.md

-All about creating an automated arbitrage strategy using MEV from UniSwapV3.
+All about creating an automated arbitrage strategy using MEV and UniSwapV3.
 Not perfect and risky. code needs to be updated to comply with new requirements.

 What the Script Does: